top things to do in san francisco

 Two blocks southeast is the SF Caltrain Station, 4th St/King St. From here you can take a train south to the SF Peninsula, catch the N Judah Metro line back up to Embarcadero/Market, or hop on one many bus lines going all over the city.

-For a nice extension to a walk south down The Embarcadero follow Mission Creek from McCovey Cove inland to Mission Creek Park.
-You will find Philz Coffee shop, at 4th St. & Berry St. near this urban park as well.
+For a nice extension to a walk or bike ride south down The Embarcadero, follow Mission Creek from McCovey Cove inland to Mission Creek Park.
+You will find Philz Coffee shopnearby as well, at 4th St. & Berry St.

-The Embarcadero neighborhood in San Francisco is something most tourists never fully see or even know about.
-However, local residents love it as an fabulous place to get some relaxed exercise while experiencing a marvelous Bay setting.
+The Embarcadero neighborhood in San Francisco is something many tourists never see or even hear about.
+However, local residents know that it as an fabulous place to get some nice walking/biking/skating in while experiencing a marvelous Bay setting.